UWrc/UWrc.github.io/docs/compute/checkpoint.md

 :::important Node Generation 1 vs. `g2`
 The new `g2` nodes will likely run faster than the previous generation of nodes.
 However, there are fewer `g2` nodes than generation 1.
-For this reason, if all users start sending jobs to `ckpt-g2` wait times for jobs could be longer in the `g2` queue for `ckpt-g2` users. (wait times will not effect `g2` resource owners who will have priority for scheduling on `g2` resources)
+For this reason, if all users start sending jobs to `ckpt-g2` wait times for jobs could be longer in the `g2` queue for `ckpt-g2` users. (wait times will not affect `g2` resource owners who will have priority for scheduling on `g2` resources)

 The new `g2` nodes have a different architecture, which might offer additional optimizations.
 However, this could lead to differences in compilation, and if uniformity is important to you, you should consider sticking with either `ckpt` or `ckpt-g2` rather than `ckpt-all`.
 :::